Christian Gottfried Ehrenberg: Biography

-Focus on microscopic organisms
+Microscopic organisms

-Ehrenberg was appointed professor of medicine at Berlin University in 1827.
-In 1829 he accompanied Humboldt through eastern Russia to the Chinese frontier.
-After his return he began to concentrate his studies on microscopic organisms, which until then had not been systematically studied.

-For nearly 30 years Ehrenberg examined samples of water, soil, sediment, blowing dust and rock and described thousands of new species, among them well-known flagellates such as Euglena, ciliates such as Paramecium aurelia and Paramecium caudatum, and many fossils, in nearly 400 scientific publications.
+For nearly 30 years Ehrenberg examined samples of water, soil, sediment, blowing dust and rock and described thousands of new taxa, among them well-known flagellates such as Euglena, ciliates such as Paramecium aurelia and Paramecium caudatum, and many fossils, in nearly 400 scientific publications.
 He was particularly interested in a unicellular group of protists called diatoms, but he also studied, and named, many species of radiolaria, foraminifera and dinoflagellates.

 This research had an important bearing on some of the infusorial earths used for polishing and other economic purposes; they added, moreover, largely to our knowledge of the microorganisms of certain geological formations, especially of the chalk, and of the marine and freshwater accumulations.
 Until Ehrenberg took up the study it was not known that considerable masses of rock were composed of minute forms of animals or plants.
+He thus became a pioneer of micropaleontology.
 He also demonstrated that the phosphorescence of the sea was due to organisms.

+He continued until late in life to investigate the microscopic organisms of the deep sea and of various geological formations.

+He died in Berlin on 27 June 1876.

+Scientific honors

-He was a member of the Royal Swedish Academy of Sciences from 1836 and a foreign member of the Royal Society of London from 1837.
+Ehrenberg was a member of the Royal Swedish Academy of Sciences from 1836 and a foreign member of the Royal Society of London from 1837.
 In 1839, he won the Wollaston Medal, the highest award granted by the Geological Society of London.
 Ehrenberg was elected a Foreign Honorary Member of the American Academy of Arts and Sciences in 1849.
-He continued until late in life to investigate the microscopic organisms of the deep sea and of various geological formations.
-He died in Berlin on 27 June 1876.
+He was also the first winner of the Leeuwenhoek Medal in 1877.

 Legacy

 After his death in 1876, his collections of microscopic organisms were deposited in the Berlin's Natural History Museum (this museum was a part of the University of Berlin until it left the university in 2009).
 The "Ehrenberg Collection" includes 40,000 microscope preparations, 5,000 raw samples, 3,000 pencil and ink drawings, and nearly 1,000 letters of correspondence.
 His collection of scorpions, and other arachnids from the Middle East, is also held in the Berlin Museum.
 Many herbaria around the world also hold botanical collections made by Ehrenberg, including the National Herbarium of Victoria at the Royal Botanic Gardens, Melbourne, the National Museum of Natural History, France and the herbarium at the Royal Botanic Gardens, Kew.

-He was also the first winner of the Leeuwenhoek Medal in 1877.

 In his hometown, Delitzsch, the highest A-Level school, the "Ehrenberg-Gymnasium" is named after him.
 The best student of the school year receives the Ehrenberg Prize and a scholarship.

 Ehrenberg Island in the Svalbard archipelago is named after Ehrenberg.

 In 1998 the Linnean Society of London dedicated a special issue to "Christian Gottfried Ehrenburg (1795–1876): The man and his legacy".